rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 > prevail, in a manner which, although it is certain and infallible,
 > inclines without necessitating."
 >
+> "Freedom \... consists in intelligence, which includes a distinct knowledge of the object of deliberation, in spontaneity, by which we determine ourselves, and in contingency, that is, in the exclusion of logical or metaphysical necessity. \...
+The free substance determines itself by itself, following the motive of the good recognized by the understanding, which inclines it without necessitating it."
+>
 > "It must be confessed, moreover, that perception and what depends on
 > it are inexplicable by mechanical reasons, that is, by figures and
 > motions.
 If we pretend that there is a machine whose structure enables